The Top 10 Worst “Community” Fish

 10. Plecos

-I actually really like plecostomus catfishes, and in full disclosure my very first community fish was a pleco, but there are still some major drawbacks to keeping them.
-Common varieties can grow to be a foot long and they produce massive amounts of waste and even smaller ones can still manufacture disproportionate levels of poop.
-You can basically double the bio-load of your community tank by adding one of these guys.
-And in addition to that, some plecos don’t consume very much algae and may preferentially shred plants and driftwood.
+Plecostomus, often called “plecos,” are a very popular fish and they make a wonderful addition to the freshwater aquarium.
+This may be true, but there are still some major drawbacks to keeping them.
+Common varieties can grow to be a foot long and they produce massive amounts of waste -- even smaller ones can still manufacture disproportionate levels of waste.
+You can basically double the bio-load of your community tank by adding one of these fish.
+In addition to that, some plecos don’t consume very much algae and may preferentially shred plants and driftwood.
+You should also keep in mind that while juvenile plecos are considered a community species, they often become aggressive as they grow.

 9. Glass catfish

 These little guys look like they could add visual interest to any community aquarium because of their uncommon appearance.
 Their bodies are transparent so that you can see right through their skin and muscle to their bones – quite a striking sight!
 This would make for a fascinating addition to your aquarium – that is, if you ever saw them.
-The are terribly shy, and require medium sized shoals (7-10 fish) in order to be even remotely comfortable, but even then, the entire group will probably spend most of their time hiding behind your decorations, plants and filter inlet.
-And of course, since these fish are clear and colorless, they are nearly impossible to spot.
+The are terribly shy, and require medium sized shoals (7-10 fish) in order to be even remotely comfortable.
+Even then, however, the entire group will probably spend most of their time hiding behind your decorations, plants and filter inlet.
 Unless you have a refined appreciation for subtlety in your aquarium, you should look for a bolder substitute.
 Additionally, they are very fragile fish, and can perish easily both from instable water conditions and from bodily injury.

 8. “Fancy” guppies